NZ Payout Mascot

-NZ Take-Home Pay & Entitlements
+NZ Take-Home Pay Calculator

 See exactly how much lands in your bank account after PAYE, ACC, and student loans.
-Updated for 2026 rates.

 $